HireSmarter/churn201/README.md

 The Predictive Analytics Times has been kind enough to publish a series articles by [Talent Analytics'][ta] Chief Scientist, [Pasha Roberts][pasha].
 The articles focus is entirely on business and quantitative issues that impact **Employee Attrition**.

-The primary articles are:

-- [Churn 201][churn201]: Calculating Employee Value (2/20/2013)
-- [Churn 202][churn202]: Good and Bad Churn (4/1/2013)
-- Churn 203: Sensitivity Analysis and Experiment design *(upcoming)*
-- Churn 204: Survival analysis for employee attrition *(upcoming)*
-- Churn 205: Uplift modeling and intervention - what is the employee analogy to "Sleeping Dogs" and "Persuadables" in marketing churn? *(upcoming)*
-- Churn 206: Variables, time windows, analytical methods and black boxes *(upcoming)*
-- Churn 207: Using cost information to tune models - are false negatives or false positives more expensive? *(upcoming)*

 An online blog can only go so far, technically.
 So to foster conversation and learning, including learning by us, we are putting more content here on GitHub.
 We believe that GitHub is an important and useful platform for collaboration between data researchers, enabling direct sharing of code, data, ideas, and results.